 - Soy - Milky Ways contains soy lecithin, which is a food additive, usually used as an emulsifier and flavor enhancer.

 - Peanuts - While Milky Way candy bars do not specifically contain peanuts, their packaging contains the allergy warning label that says they may contain peanuts.
 This is probably due to processing.
 If someone is worried about cross-contact with peanuts, they should most likely avoid consuming Milky Ways.

-Milky Way allergen labeling.
+Milky Way Allergen Labeling

-- This is likely because while barley is NOT gluten-free, the labeling requirements in the United States go based on the top eight allergens.
+- This is likely because while barley is NOT gluten-free, the labeling requirements in the United States are based on the top eight allergens.
 Wheat is one of them; barley is not.
 Therefore the presence of barley malt, aka a gluten-containing ingredient, is not wheat and does not have to be listed under the allergy warning on the label.